 Poland - Cold Brook is a very small town located in the state of New York.
 With a population of 1,672 people and just one neighborhood, Poland - Cold Brook is the 644th largest community in New York.
-Poland - Cold Brook has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Poland - Cold Brook has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Unlike some towns, Poland - Cold Brook isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Poland - Cold Brook are a mix of both white- and blue-collar jobs.
 Overall, Poland - Cold Brook is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Poland - Cold Brook who work in management occupations (13.09%), office and administrative support (11.72%), and sales jobs (7.52%).

-Being a small town, Poland - Cold Brook does not have a public transit system used by locals to get to and from work.
+Poland - Cold Brook is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Poland - Cold Brook are slightly better educated than the national average of 21.84% for all cities and towns, with 24.34% of adults in Poland - Cold Brook having a bachelor's degree or advanced degree.
+The population of Poland - Cold Brook overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Poland - Cold Brook, 24.34% have at least a bachelor's degree.

 The per capita income in Poland - Cold Brook in 2022 was $41,861, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $167,444 for a family of four.
 However, Poland - Cold Brook contains both very wealthy and poor people as well.